Lucii07/POWER-BI-PROJECT/README.md

 Year

-7) Connect to the MavenMarket_Returns csv file
+7) Connect to the Returns csv file

 Name the table "Return_Data" and make sure that headers have been promoted

 Confirm that data types are accurate (all ID columns and quantity should be whole numbers)

-8) Add a new folder on your desktop (or in your documents) named "MavenMarket Transactions", containing both the MavenMarket_Transactions_1997 and MavenMarket_Transactions_1998 csv files
+8) Add a new folder on your desktop (or in your documents) named "Transactions", containing both the Transactions_1997 and Transactions_1998 csv files

 Connect to the folder path, and choose "Edit" (vs. Combine and Edit)